ampproject/amp.dev/content/docs/fundamentals/converting/resolving-errors.md

 To reduce DOM reflow, AMP includes a layout system to ensure the layout of the page is known as early as possible in the lifecycle of downloading and rendering the page.

-The image below compares how an HTML page if often laid out compared to the approach AMP enforces.
+The image below compares how an HTML page is often laid out compared to the approach AMP enforces.
 Notice in the approach on the left how the text reflows each time an ad or image is loaded.
 AMP's approach to layout keeps the text from moving around--even if the images and ads take a long time to load.

 {{ image('/static/img/docs/tutorials/tut-convert-html-layout-system.png', 837, 394, align='', caption="A comparison between how content is normally laid out and AMP's approach") }}